wojdyr/fityk/doc/model.rst

 As already discussed, each dataset has a separate model that can be fitted to the data.
-As can be seen from the :ref:`formula <model_formula>` at the beginning of this chapter, the model is defined as a set functions :math:`f_i` and a set of functions :math:`z_i`.
+As can be seen from the :ref:`formula <model_formula>` at the beginning of this chapter, the model is determined by a set functions :math:`f_i` and a set of functions :math:`z_i`.
-These sets are named *F* and *Z* respectively.
+The sum of them are named *F* and *Z* respectively.
-The model is constructed by specifying names of functions in these two sets.
+The model is constructed by specifying names of functions in those two sets.

 In many cases :dfn:`x-correction` Z is not used.
-The fitted curve is thus the sum of all functions in F.
+The fitted curve is thus F.

 Command::

    F += %function

-adds  *%function* to F, and
+adds  *%function* to the sum F, and

 ::

    Z += %function

-adds *%function* to Z.
+adds *%function* to the sum Z.

 A few examples::